Get THE RACK DEMO

 • Substrate: Vermiculite 1:1 ratio by weight with water

 Calibrate thermometers and hygrometers before each season.
 Digital models drift over time.
 Use multiple sensors to verify readings across the incubation space.
+Document daily temperature and humidity readings.
+Trends reveal equipment problems before they kill clutches.

 Mistake 5: No Business Plan or Budget